geonetwork/doc/source/install-guide/customizing-data-directory.rst

 All sub-directories could be configured separately using Java system property.
-For example, to put index directory in a custom location use:
+For example, to put the index config directory in a custom location use:

- - <webappName>.lucene.dir and if not set using:
+ - <webappName>.indexConfig.dir and if not set using:
- - geonetwork.lucene.dir
+ - geonetwork.indexConfig.dir

 Examples: